pascal-fb-martin/housekasa/README.md

 ```
 The JSON returned is similar, but not all the same items are present (probably due to the different firmware version).

-This device actually control two outlets independently, which is described in array system.get_sysinfo.children.
+This device actually control two outlets independently, which is described in array "system.get_sysinfo.children".
 Note that each outlet has a two-character ID (00 and 01).

-Note the system.get_sysinfo.deviceID value: this will be important later, when conrolling each outlet.
+Note the "system.get_sysinfo.deviceID" value: this will be important later, when controlling each outlet.

 Each outlet can be controlled independently by providing an identifier for that outlet.
 The outlet ID is the concatenation of the deviceID and outlet ID:
 ```